rsms/inter/src/README.md

 # Source files

-The main source file is `Inter-UI.glyphs`, but you can easily generate UFOs and work with those instead, if you're using a font editor that does not support .glyphs files.
+The main source file is `Inter.glyphs`, but you can easily generate UFOs and work with those instead, if you're using a font editor that does not support .glyphs files.